What Is E-E-A-T? How Experience, Expertise, Authority, and Trust Impact SEO

 The stakes are higher than ever.
 Here's why:

 Competitive niches are brutal.
-In health, finance, law, and other high-stakes categories (called YMYL — "Your Money or Your Life"), weak E-E-A-T can tank a site's visibility entirely.
+On health, finance, law and other high importance categories (known as YMYL or Your Money or Your Life) bad E-E-A-T can completely kill a sites ranking.

 How to Improve E-E-A-T for SEO